metno/bris-inference/README.md

     pip install ".[tests]"
     tox

-### List all tests

-    $ tox -a
-    py310
-    py311
-    py312
-    bandit
-    ruff_reformat
-    ruff_check
-    prospector
-    ruff_checkformat
-    mypy

-Only py31x, ruff_checkformat, bandit and ruff_check are expected to run without error so far.

-### Run single test

-    $ tox -e bandit

-### Run default tests in parallel

-    $ tox -p

 When pushing to github, these will be run automatically and must succeed.
+Read more about [Tests](https://github.com/metno/bris-inference/wiki/Tests) in the wiki.

 ## Code borrowed from Anemoi project